LiberTEM/LiberTEM-blobfinder/docs/source/install.rst

     $ pip install libertem-blobfinder

-only installs a minimum set of dependencies for :mod:`libertem_blobfinder.base`.
+only installs the minimum set of dependencies to use :mod:`libertem_blobfinder`.
 Optional dependencies are managed through extras.
-The full set of dependencies can be installed with
+The full set of dependencies, notably LiberTEM, can be installed with

 .. code-block:: shell

-    $ pip install libertem-blobfinder[common,udf]
+    $ pip install libertem-blobfinder[udf]

-The extra :code:`common` installs dependencies for :mod:`libertem_blobfinder.common`, and :code:`udf` for :mod:`libertem_blobfinder.udf`.
+The extra :code:`udf` installs dependencies for :mod:`libertem_blobfinder.udf` allowing blobfinder to be used on LiberTEM :class:`~libertem.io.dataset.base.DataSet` objects.

 Please note that this package is part of a `larger restructuring effort for LiberTEM <https://github.com/LiberTEM/LiberTEM/issues/261>`_.
 That means changes